positron-solutions/transient-showcase/README.md

 There is basic layout support and you can use it to collect or differentiate commands.

 If you begin a group vector with a string, you get a group heading.
 Groups also support some [properties](https://magit.vc/manual/transient/Group-Specifications.html#Group-Specifications).
-The [group class]((describe-symbol transient-group)) also has a lot of information.
+The [group class](elisp:(describe-symbol transient-group)) also has a lot of information.

-<a id="org390ba88"></a>
+<a id="org8617194"></a>

 ## Descriptions